-- Your credit doesn’t count.
-Even if your lender checks your credit score, it typically won’t hold as much weight as it would with unsecured financing.
+- Your credit doesn’t count as much.
+Even though your lender will likely check your credit score, it typically won’t hold as much weight as it would with unsecured financing.

 - More fees than other types of financing.
-You’ll likely need to cover the cost of the due diligence process, which can get pricy depending on how long it takes.
+You’ll likely need to cover the cost of the appraisal and other due diligence, which can get pricey depending on how long it takes.

 Asset-based loans could be a good long-term financing solution for established businesses that have trouble qualifying for unsecured business loans due to gaps in cash flow or bad credit.
 It’s not great when you need quick or small-dollar funding, and you could have trouble qualifying if your business is just getting off the ground.

 Interested in learning more about your business loan options?
-Visit our guide to compare lenders and find out how different types of financing work.
+Read our guide to compare lenders and find out how different types of financing work.